Rise to Success: Career Highlights of LaMelo Ball

 How LaMelo Ball built a successful career.
 Explore key moments that defined the journey.

 LaMelo Ball is an American professional basketball player currently playing for the Charlotte Hornets in the NBA.
-Drafted third overall in 2020 by the Hornets, Ball quickly made a name for himself, earning the NBA Rookie of the Year award in 2021.
-His impact continued, and he was selected as an NBA All-Star in 2022, solidifying his status as a rising star in the league.
+Drafted third overall in 2020 by the Hornets, Ball quickly rose to prominence, earning the NBA Rookie of the Year award in 2021.
+His impact continued, as he was named an NBA All-Star in 2022, solidifying his status as a key player in the league.

-March 5, 2016: Won CIF Southern Section Open Division title
+March 5, 2016: CIF Southern Section Open Division Title Win

-On March 5, 2016, LaMelo Ball scored 26 points in a win over Sierra Canyon School to win the CIF Southern Section Open Division title.
+On March 5, 2016, LaMelo Ball scored 26 points in a win over Sierra Canyon School for the CIF Southern Section Open Division title.

-On December 26, 2016, LaMelo Ball gained national attention for making a half-court shot just two seconds into a game.
+On December 26, 2016, LaMelo Ball made national headlines for making a half-court shot two seconds into a game.

 February 4, 2017: First High School Loss

-On February 4, 2017, LaMelo Ball experienced his first high school loss, with Oak Hill Academy ending Chino Hills' 60-game win streak, despite Ball scoring a game-high 36 points.
+On February 4, 2017, LaMelo Ball suffered his first high school loss despite scoring a game-high 36 points, with Oak Hill Academy ending Chino Hills' 60-game win streak.

 PUMA Mens MB1 376813 01 Be You - Size 10.5